Cochliomyia: Distribution

 Both species thrive in tropical areas that are warm and humid.
 C. macellaria is the most common species of the two in North America, distributed throughout northern South America, Central America, Caribbean Islands, the United States, and southern Canada.

-C. hominivorax was distributed throughout northern South America, Central America, the Caribbean Islands, and the United States before the use of the sterile insect technique, after which it was eliminated from the U.S. and Mexico.
+C. hominivorax was distributed throughout northern South America, Central America, the Caribbean Islands, and the United States before the use of the sterile insect technique, after which it was eliminated from the US and Mexico.
 However, the bordering Central American countries pose a challenge to keep the species eliminated, since these countries still have populations of this fly.
 Many of these countries continue to implement elimination programs.